 - 1/2 cup diced Onion

 - 2 Cloves Crushed Garlic

-- Add the chicken broth a bit at a time stirring well between each addition until all the broth has been added.
+- Add the chicken broth a bit at a time mixing well until all the chicken broth has been added.

 - Add the half and half.

 - Add salt and pepper to taste and serve.

 - Wild Rice Mix - You'll need a 6 or 7 oz box of a long grain and wild rice blend.
 The size of box varies slightly brand to brand.
 I've used Rice a Roni brand which was fine, but my preference is either Zatarains or Near East brands.